 How Is Cocaine Abuse Diagnosed?

-- Hazardous use of the drug
+- Hazardous cocaine use

-- Neglected major responsibilities to use the drug
+- Neglected major responsibilities to use cocaine

 - Experiencing withdrawal symptoms